-Eileen Davidson Accuses Lisa Vanderpump Of Creating Drama On ‘RHOBH’
+Eileen Davidson Accuses Lisa Vanderpump Of Creating Drama On ‘RHOBH’ Between Lisa Rinna And Kim Richards

 She then said that Vanderpump has been accused of manipulating her cast mates on a number of occasions before suggesting that the behavior wasn’t the best thing for the show.

-“It has to evolve somewhere,” she explained.
+“It has to evolve somewhere,” she explained of the series’ progression.